 It has a very low cost-per-print thanks to its high page yield and relatively low toner cartridge cost.
 Also, since the drum unit is included in the cartridge, you don't need to worry about replacing it separately.
 This is an HP+ enabled printer with a six-month subscription to the HP Instant Ink service.

 Like all monochrome laser printers, the HP LaserJet M209dwe isn't meant for photo printing.
-There's a lot of banding present in the photos.
+There's a lot of banding and grain present in the images.

 The HP LaserJet M209dwe can't print in color. the color gamut photo above is for reference only.